juwon-ds/practice-data-analysis/README.md

-# practice-data-analysis
+# practice Data Analysis
-#This repository is for leaning pandas and matplotlib.
+This repository is for learning pandas and matplotlib.

-# Goal
+## Goal
-#- learn data analysis basics
+- learn data analysis basics
-#- Practice visualization
+- Practice visualization

+## Tools
+- pandas
+- matplotlib

+## Status
+- In progress